 The Social Welfare Division of the Hellenic Red Cross was established in 1965.
 Since then, it has been active in the support of all vulnerable people in need, both in Greece and abroad.
-The Division responds to social needs or demands of nowdays, by identifying a number of humanitarian activities which are within the capability of the local society.
+The Division responds to social needs, by implementing a number of humanitarian activities.

 All the activities of the Social Welfare Division refer to the following fields of action: